Understanding the B String Gap

 - Standard tuning consists of all natural notes, allowing for easier playing in common keys such as C major or G major.

-- Standard tuning allows for a fix link two octave chromatic scale to be played from the lowest to highest string.
+- Standard tuning allows for a two octave chromatic scale to be played from the lowest to highest string.
 When playing melodies, notes tend to move in intervals of smaller than one octave, so they should all be within reach of each other.

 - Most chords can be played without unreasonable difficulty.